A Guide to Boa Vista with the best things to do and the best beaches and hotels in Boa Vista, Cape Verde

 If you’re not sure what sport to learn or what school is best, ask your hotel in Boa Vista, Cape Verde, to book the classes for you with a trusted provider.

 13. Go on a turtle nesting tour

-Who knows?
-Maybe you’ll be lucky enough to see a few youngsters hatching.
+Who knows, maybe you’ll even be lucky enough to see a few youngsters hatching!

 14. Do a quad tour

-Looking for a different experience in Boa Vista?
-An island tour by quad will undeniably be the best part of your stay.
+If you’re looking for a different experience in Boa Vista, then an island tour by quad will undeniably be the best part of your stay.

-If you don’t want to go on an organized tour but still like the idea of exploring the island by quad, know that they also offer quad and scooter rentals to the enthusiasts.
+If you don’t want to go on an organized tour but still like the idea of exploring the island by quad, know that they also offer quad and scooter rentals to true enthusiasts.